-- 1. Refer immediately if unable to perform the necessary diagnostic testing, cannot be treated with recommended drugs or when emergency evaluation for testicular torsion is indicated. - 2.
-If the diagnosis is questionable or if the patient has intense pain refer to an urologist, even when urethritis is documented by Gram stain. - 3.
-If no improvement in 3 days refer to an urologist or physician. - 4.
-Public Health Employees must be familiar with procedures for reporting possible sexual or physical abuse of children if encountered through history or physical.
-All suspected sexual or physical abuse of children must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel, which may be viewed on the Public Health Information Library (PHIL) at http://www.dphphil.org/policy. - 5.
-Consult physician if unable to perform the necessary diagnostic testing immediately, patient cannot be treated with recommended drugs, or when emergency evaluation for testicular torsion is indicated.
+1. Immediately if unable to perform the necessary diagnostic testing, cannot be treated with recommended drugs or when emergency testing for testicular torsion may be indicated (when the onset of pain is sudden, pain is severe, or the test results immediately available do not support a diagnosis of urethritis or urinary tract infection).

+- 2. Intense pain should be evaluated by a urologist, even when urethritis is documented by Gram stain. - 3.
+If no improvement in 2-3 days. - 4.
+Public Health Employees must be familiar with reporting of possible sexual abuse if encountered through history, physical.
+All suspected sexual abuse must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel.